smoothwastaken/picoCTF-Personnal-Walkthroughs/README.md

 I hope that this quick introduction make\ all of this crystal clear.
 Again, this is my first time, so don't hesitate noticing me errors or your misunderstading, I will do the more I can to help you understand.
 If you have any question, ask in the [issue github section](https://github.com/smoothwastaken/picoCTF-Personnal-Walkthroughs/issues?q=) !

 Thanks for your attention and have a **nice** reading !

+*PS: All the flag that I find will not be shown entirely.
+You have to find these by yourself.
+This is the best way to learn !*

 ## 🏁 Getting Started <a name = "getting_started"></a>